-Climate Action Audit Source of Green House Gases (GHGs) Measures to Address Climate Impacts The sources of GHGs from Economic Development, Employment and Retail principally arises from: → Industrial and commercial sectors manufacturing process; → Food and drinks production; → Energy used in heating and cooling of industrial and commercial buildings; → Transportation journeys to and from work using fossil fuels; → Transportation of goods.
-Policies and objectives contained in this chapter which address climate impacts include the following: Overarching policy to promote the use of renewable energy sources and reduce carbon emissions; Promotion of the green and circular economy; Sustainable transport and placemaking provisions supporting the compact growth approach; Promotion of labour-intensive employment to urban locations in proximity to public transport; Supporting enterprise that produces excess heat to enable district heating; Provision for standards to require tree planting and other Green Infrastructure elements on development sites to deliver carbon sequestration and promote better placemaking; Ensuring a sequential approach to retail development; The provision of greenways, loops and walking trails to encourage more active tourism within the County.
+Climate Action Audit

+Source of Green House Gases (GHGs)

+The sources of GHGs from Economic Development, Employment and Retail principally arises from:

+- Industrial and commercial sectors manufacturing process - → Food and drinks production - Energy used in heating and cooling of industrial and commercial buildings. - Transportation journeys to and from work using fossil fuels. - → Transportation of goods

+Measures to Address Climate Impacts

+Policies and objectives contained in this chapter which address climate impacts include the following:

+- Overarching policy to promote the use of renewable energy sources and reduce carbon emissions - → Promotion of the green and circular economy - Sustainable transport and placemaking provisions supporting the compact growth approach. - Promotion of labour-intensive employment to urban locations in proximity to public transport - → Supporting enterprise that produces excess heat to enable district heating - Provision for standards to require tree planting and other Green Infrastructure elements on development sites to deliver carbon sequestration and promote better placemaking. - → Ensuring a sequential approach to retail development - → The provision of co-location of workspaces to reduce trips and increase potential for creative working and cross collaboration. - The promotion of greenways, loops and walking trails to encourage more active tourism within the County.